Justinbomwell/COP4610_project_1/README.txt

   • Type "make" into the command line
   • To clean the directory the shell is running in, type "make clean" into the command line.
   • This will remove the .o files and the "shell" executable.
-◦ Any completed extra credit must be documented in the README to receive credit

 Function Descriptions: